-- regular meetings with the Online Safety Lead - regularly receiving (collated and anonymised) reports of online safety incidents - checking that provision outlined in the Online Safety Policy (e.g. online safety education provision and staff training is taking place as intended) - reporting to relevant governors group/meeting - membership of the school Online Safety Group - occasional review of the filtering change control logs and the monitoring of filtering logs
+- regular meetings with the Designated Safeguarding Lead - regularly receiving (collated and anonymised) reports of online safety incidents

+- checking that provision outlined in the Online Safety Policy (e.g. online safety education provision and staff training is taking place as intended) - Ensuring that the filtering and monitoring provision is reviewed and recorded, at least annually. - reporting to relevant governors group/meeting - Receiving (at least) basic cyber-security training to enable the governors to check that the school meets the DfE Cyber-Security Standards